 How much money can I access?

-Eligible employed members can make two applications to withdraw funds as hardship payments if they’re stood down due to COVID-19.
-You may withdraw up to $2,000 each time with five weeks between claims.
+Eligible employed members can make three applications to withdraw funds as hardship payments if they’re stood down due to COVID-19.
+You may withdraw up to $2,000 each time with two weeks between claims.

 Are hardship payments taxed?